zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 development tools to build Ice applications:

  - in C++, using Visual Studio 2008 or Visual C++ 2008 Express Edition
- - in C#, using Visual Studio 2008 or Visual C# 2008 Express Edition
- - in Visual Basic, using Visual Studio 2008
+ - in .NET, using Visual Studio 2008
  - in Java, using Java 5 or Java 6

 If you want to develop Ice applications in Python, Ruby or PHP, or with another C++ compiler, please download the appropriate Ice binary distribution from the ZeroC web site at

   http://www.zeroc.com/download.html